Matt-J-Christy/ticket_price_modeling/README.md

 Matt Christy

-Goal: Use open APIs and web scraping to gather event ticket data and create a recommendatino algorithm to optimize ticket purchases
+Goal: Use open APIs and web scraping to gather event ticket data and create a recommendation algorithm to optimize ticket purchases

 ## Data Sources